Partial Pressures in Liquid Mixtures and Osmotic Pressures: Introduction

 \section{Introduction}

-At the present stage, it is a common belief that the law of partial pressures is only applicable to ideal gases as Dalton's law, although there is no proof for this applicable limitation.
-Contrary to the above belief, we have proven that the total pressure of the electron-nucleus mixture such as liquid metals and plasmas can be represented as the sum of the electron and nuclear pressures, which are defined by the wall potentials confining the electrons and nuclei in the finite volume, respectively \cite{ChiharaEN,ChiharaUn}.
-This result makes a contradiction to the common belief mentioned above, since the concept of \lq partial pressure' is introduced in treating interacting systems.
-To clarify this contradiction, we investigate here the problem of partial pressures for liquid and real gas mixtures.
+At the present stage, it is a common belief that the law of partial pressures is only applicable to ideal gases as Dalton's law.
+We have proven that the total pressure of the electron-nucleus mixture such as liquid metals and plasmas can be represented as the sum of the electron and nuclear pressures, which are defined by the wall potentials confining the electrons and nuclei in the finite volume, respectively \cite{ChiharaEN,ChiharaUn}.
+We explore the meaning of this definition to investigate here the problem of \lq partial pressure' for liquid and real gas mixtures.

+Let us consider an osmotic system: a sugar-solution compartment separated from a pure-water compartment by a semipermeable membrane, for example.
+The osmotic pressure, that is, the pressure on the membrane exerted by the sugar is different from the internal sugar pressure in the solution \cite{Itano}.
+This fact may give rise to a confusion that the law of partial pressures can not be applied to a sugar-water mixture, as is found in an erroneous definition that the water partial pressure is defined to be the wall pressure confining the water on the pure water side and the sugar pressure to be the membrane pressure exerted by the sugar in the osmotic system.\cite{HOBBIE,Woo}